Visual line planning tools compared

 - If the job is sell-in — showing a finished range to wholesale buyers so they can order — use a line-sheet tool like JOOR, Brandboom, or NuORDER.
 That is what they are built for, and a line board is the wrong tool for it.
 More on that distinction in internal vs wholesale line sheet.

 - If the job is internal range building — laying out, reviewing, and balancing the season and keeping it connected to the buy — use a line board built for planning, so the picture and the numbers stay in sync as the range changes.
+Before the board fills up, size how many options to develop with the free option count planner.

 - If you’re starting out or the team is small — a spreadsheet or a whiteboard is a reasonable place to begin.
 Just watch for the point where the board and the plan start disagreeing; that drift is the signal to move to a connected board.
 See line board vs spreadsheet, Miro & Airtable.